Douglas Slocombe: Work

+Ealing Studios

 After returning to England, Slocombe became a cinematographer for the British Ministry of Information, shooting footage of Atlantic convoys with the Fleet Air Arm.
 He also developed a relationship with Ealing Studios, where filmmaker Alberto Cavalcanti, who helped him obtain his position, worked.
 Some of his photography was used as second unit material for fiction films.

 Slocombe moved into photographing for feature films at Ealing Studios during the later 1940s, after being hired on the strength of his documentary work.
 Slocombe later described his early work on Champagne Charlie (1944) as amateurish, in one case resulting in a sequence having to be reshot.
 However, in his career, Slocombe worked on 84 feature films over a period of 47 years.

 Slocombe would later speak approvingly of Ealing's culture of script development.
 However, he also noted that its restrictive studio system headed by Michael Balcon, in which outside work was not normally permitted, made it impractical for him to attempt to begin a career as a director, something which he had considered.

 His early films as a cinematographer included such classic Ealing comedies, notably Kind Hearts and Coronets (1949), The Man in the White Suit (1951), The Lavender Hill Mob (1951), and The Titfield Thunderbolt (1953).
 He was particularly praised for his flexible, high-contrast cinematography for the horror film Dead of Night (1945), and for his bright, colourful West Country summer landscapes on The Titfield Thunderbolt.

 Apart from filming, Slocombe worked also on developing plans for shots, visiting prisoner-of-war camps in Germany as part of pre-production for The Captive Heart (1946).
 For Saraband for Dead Lovers (1948), shot in Technicolor, the production team settled on a muted, gloomy style unusual for the time, which Slocombe in 2015 considered as among his best work of the period.
 The style of the film, about a doomed extramarital affair in 17th-century Germany, was variously praised as unconventional and criticised for being excessively symbolic, while also leaving exterior and interior shots poorly matched.

 A special effect shot he created was a scene in Kind Hearts and Coronets, in which Alec Guinness, playing eight different characters, appeared as six of them simultaneously in the same frame.
 By masking the lens and locking the camera down in one place, the film was re-exposed several times with Guinness in different places on the set over several days.
 Slocombe recalled sleeping in the studio to make sure nobody touched the camera.
 Slocombe personally regarded Basil Dearden as the "most competent" of the directors he worked with at Ealing.

 He found widescreen equipment sometimes restrictive, finding the Technirama camera system used on Davy (1958) "a block of flats" and difficult to compose shots with.

-Critic Pauline Kael said of Slocombe's lighting work in Julia (1977) that it was "perfectly lighted, which is to say, the color is lustrous, the images so completely composed they're almost static picture postcards of the heroine."